Unwinding with realistic 3D animated movies sounds like the proper remedy for a hectic workday, doesn’t it?

-Gantz: O takes place in Japan, where deadly creatures run amok, killing people, particularly in Osaka.
-A 17-year-old boy named Kato tries to save an old man in the subway from being killed by a stranger with a knife, getting himself killed in the process.
-He is then transported to a room with other people who have already died and was then sent out on a mission with the others to kill the monsters roaming in Osaka.
+Gantz: O takes place in a fictitious Japan, where deadly creatures run amok and slay random bypassers in Tokyo and Osaka.
+A 17-year-old boy named Kato tries to save an old man in the subway from being killed by a stranger with a knife and gets himself killed in the process.
+He is then transported to a room with other people who have already died and was then sent on a mission with strangers to kill the monsters roaming Japan.
 Gantz: O has a surprisingly realistic environment that does justice to the beauty of Japan.
 Plus, the setting goes perfectly well with the character animation and design.
 And with all the crazy, realistic monsters, you can bet things get progressively disturbing throughout the film.

 Why watch it?
 It’s a fun, action-packed movie with some of the most disturbing realistic 3D monsters.
 Definitely check it out if you’re into anime, monsters, epic battles, and a plot twist.